Kuuuube/Misc_Scripts/notes/how_to_manage_a_forked_repo/readme.md

 ## Making a pull request

+1. Checkout the branch you are basing your pull request off of.
+Usually this will be the default branch.
+If you are unsure, pull up the repo in your web browser and check which branch the repo shows by default.

+    ```
+    git checkout master
+    ```

-1. Create a new branch and checkout that branch.
+2. Create a new branch and checkout that branch.
 There are two ways to do this:

     ```
     git branch YOUR_BRANCH_NAME